BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-03-HelloWorld-Tutorial_part1.markdown

 > and for later updates.
 Later on, you can update easily by opening your project folder
 > in the left panel and pressing Alt-F5

+> After copying and pasting the following code into your pom.xml, be sure to save it. `File`->`Save`

 {% highlight xml %}
   <repositories>
     <repository>